jespy2/storial-diff-stacks/README.md

   - Audited and refactored to improve accessibility and performance.
   - Sorting books by field
   - Add proper modals with branded styling instead of using alerts
+  - Added pills to display read/unread status that also act as toggle buttons for said status
   - Dark mode

 ## Stretch Features